State Regulations in New York

 If you sell it to a private individual, provide the following documents to the new owner:

-- Odometer and damage disclosure statement (if not on the back of the title, use Form MV-103).
+- Odometer and damage disclosure statement (if not on the back of the title, use the Odometer and Damage Disclosure Statement (Form MV-103).

 - The original document from the lienholder that proves the lien is satisfied, if applicable.